One of the mysteries of the English language finally explained.

 - ‘We've ignored the trail of corporate blood money so often at the root of clandestine and overt aggression towards other nations, from war to assassinations.’

-- 2.1 Money paid for information about a killer or killing.
+- 1.2 Money paid by the police or the media for information about a killer or killing.

 - ‘Prove that it's not true… then we'll know you've really earned your blood money.’